Avid CNC is highly popular among businesses that are looking for affordable yet powerful CNC Machines.

 This upgrade includes an additional driver to control an additional independent axis of CNC like an additional Z-axis or rotary positioner.

-If you plan on adding a rotary axis, it's essential to get this.
+If you plan on adding a rotary axis to turn your avid into a true 4-axis CNC router, it's essential to get this.

 Although the controller boards ship with standard length stepper motors cables, you can also purchase additional cables for your Avid CNC router with size expansion.